Empowering Christians to become grateful, generous stewards of God’s grace

 Rev. Dr. Betsy Schwarzentraub is an award-winning stewardship educator, and author of three books on stewardship: Growing Generous Souls: Developing Grace-Filled Stewards, as well as Afire With God: Becoming Spirited Stewards and the 2012-2016 United Methodist Guideline, Stewardship: Nurturing Generous Living.

 Betsy has been a stewardship and generosity consultant, and has coordinated and resourced national Stewardship Gatherings for The United Methodist Church, for stewardship professionals across North America.
 She was the Conference Director of Stewardship for the California-Nevada United Methodist Foundation for ten years, then became their Stewardship Consultant.
-She also represented The United Methodist Church on the Board of Directors of the Ecumenical Stewardship Center (for denominations across North America) as well as on ESC's Resource Editorial Team.
+She also represented The United Methodist Church on the Board of Directors of the Ecumenical Stewardship Center (for denominations in the U.S. and Canada) as well as on ESC's Resource Editorial Team.

 Betsy has been active in the National Association of United Methodist Foundations, and has served as a nationwide consultant and speaker.
 Before retiring she also served as Director of Stewardship for the General Board of Discipleship of The United Methodist Church.